Using a geometric lens to find k disjoint shortest paths: The Algorithm: Utilizing the Geometry

-Thus there are at most~$(4k\cdot k! + k)\cdot (k\cdot k!)$ iterations of the loop in \cref{alg:dynProg:marks} each of which takes constant time.
-Since all other operations in the loop if \cref{alg:dynProg:assignment} take constant time, the overall running-time for this loop is~$O((4k\cdot k! + k)\cdot (k\cdot k!))$.
-Each iteration of \cref{alg:dynProg:sorting} can be done in~$O(n)$ time using bucket sort and hence the overall running time for all iterations is~$O(n\cdot k)$.
-Next, there are~$k$ instances of \textsc{$p_i$-Disjoint Paths on DAGs} that are solved using \cref{lem:DP}, where~$p_i \leq 4k \cdot k! + k$ for all~$i \in [k]$.
-By \cref{lem:DP} the running time for solving one instance is~$O(n^{4k \cdot k! + k+1})$ and the running time for solving all instances is hence~$O(k \cdot n^{4k \cdot k! + k + 1})$.
-Lastly, we verify that the found solutions can indeed be merged into one solution for \kDSP.
-Note that we only stated the decision version of \textsc{$p$-Disjoint Paths on DAGs} but the actual solution can be found using a very similar algorithm where we do not only store~$\true$ or~$\false$ in the table~$T$ but also some set of disjoint paths that verify each table entry that stores~$\true$.
-Verifying a solution can for example be done in~$O(k\cdot n)$ time by iterating over all solution paths and verify that between each pair of consecutive vertices there is an edge, that all paths are shortest paths, and that all paths are internally vertex disjoint.
-This can be done by marking all internal vertices of each path and if some vertex is already marked once and visited again, then return~$\false$ otherwise return~$\true$.
+Next, there are~$k$ instances of \textsc{$p_i$-Disjoint Paths on DAGs} that are solved using \cref{lem:DP}, where~$p_i \leq 8k \cdot k! + k$ and~$p_i \leq n$ for all~$i \in [k]$.
+By \cref{lem:DP}, the running time for solving one instance is in~$O(n^{8k \cdot k! + k-1}m + n^{8k \cdot k! + k + 1}) \subseteq O(n^{8k \cdot k! + k+1})$ and the running time for solving all instances is therefore in~$O(k \cdot n^{8k \cdot k! + k + 1})$.
+Lastly, we verify in \cref{alg:dynProg} that the solutions found can indeed be merged into one solution for \kDSP.
+Note that we only stated the decision version of~\textsc{$p$-Disjoint Paths on DAGs} but the actual solution can be found using a very similar algorithm where we do not only store~$\true$ or~$\false$ in the table~$T$ but also some set of disjoint paths corresponding to each table entry that stores~$\true$.
+Verifying a solution can be done in~$O(k\cdot n)$ time by iterating over all solution paths and verifying that between each pair of consecutive vertices there is an edge, that all paths are shortest paths, and that all paths are internally vertex-disjoint.
+The last verification can be done by marking all inner vertices of each path and if some vertex is already marked once and visited again, then return~$\false$ and otherwise return~$\true$.
+Thus, the overall running time of \cref{alg:dynProg} is in